beepnl/BEEP/readme.md

 2. Use the native [Android](https://play.google.com/store/apps/details?id=appinventor.ai_app_beep_nl.BEEP_commissioning_V06&gl=NL) / [iOS](https://apps.apple.com/us/app/beep-base/id1495605010) app to configure your BEEP base by Bluetooth.
 3. With the app, connect the BEEP base to the BEEP TTN network (auto configuration), or connect the BEEP base (manually) to your own LoRa network
 4. The native app adds a BEEP base measurement device to your BEEP account
-5. You can see the measurement data at the Measurements menu item of the webapp
+5. If you are still with a fresh installation, login to your api (```api.[your_domain]/login´´´) and got to Devices -> Sensor Measurements.
+Add sensor definitions here.

-:question: sensors have to be configured in the API first
+6. You can see the measurement data at the Data menu item of the webapp.

 # Contributing